Jolak5/kanban-copy/books/m4_full_website_v1_1.md

 ## Learning objectives

-- Use a new tool effectively with little externally curated support.
 - Understand the concept of single page application.
 - Use JavaScript to manipulate DOM elements.
 - Use JavaScript events.